-The College will maintain a report of all violations of this Policy, or of Federal or State laws related to hazing that are reported to the College for the five (5) previous consecutive years.
-The College will update the report biannually on January 1st and August 1st.
+CSI will maintain a report of all violations of this Policy, or of Federal or State laws related to hazing that are reported to CSI for the five (5) previous consecutive years.
+CSI will update the report biannually on January 1st and August 1st.

-STUDENT CONDUCT

-Student Affairs Office
+STUDENT CONDUCT Student Affairs Office